stack-guru/stack-guru/README.md

 ## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*About me*

-I'm a developer who implements customers' ideas.
-If you have idea, contact me anytime, then you can get the better result than you imagined 😮.
-As a full-stack developer, I started programming when I was 10 at code school and then worked on
-IT company since 2015, but I retired from that company from 2021.
-For standing out 👍my Skills on the world and getting review.
-I want to directly working with client and show my talent skills.
+I am Aida, a professional web developer.
+As a seasoned web developer, I graduated from TMC college with a Bachelor of degree with a major in Computer science.
+Again I have worked as Web developer for 5+ years including web design, web frontend, web backend  development and database development.
+Your Success is My Business with pleasure!
 I 💖love my all creations even if it's small and inconspicuous.
 So I give my whole heart and soul for thems.

 <img align="left" height="300px" width="300px" src="https://github-readme-stats.vercel.app/api/top-langs/?username=prodev-web&show_icons=true&theme=blinks" />